Super Studs, Brown skin showgirls and Challenging Identities: My Artist Journey.

 Today, filmmaking is my chosen form of self-expression because it allows me to mix all the mediums I’ve come to love.
-As a documentarian, I am able to explore the world, meet interesting people, and be a part of the telling of amazing, real stories that will inspire future generations to come.
+As a documentary filmmaker, I am able to explore the world, meet interesting people, and be a part of the telling of amazing, real stories that will inspire future generations to come.
 My goal is to uncover unique stories from unknown subcultures and entertain audiences with dazzling shows and engaging narratives while exploring different themes, forms and techniques.

 My first feature film, M.I., A Different Kind of Girl, was inspired by ‘Paris is Burning’, a 1990 documentary film chronicling the New York City ball culture and the African American and Latino, gay and transgender communities that made it an underground phenomenon.
 As I watched ‘Paris is Burning’, I had to ask: Where are the lesbian women of color?